microsoft/pxt-common-packages/libs/core/docs/reference/pins/spi-mode.md

 ## Example

-Set the SPI signal mode to CPOL rising and CPHA falling.
+Set the SPI signal mode to transfer at the trailing rising edge of the clock signal.

 ```blocks
 pins.spiMode(3);